discdiver/background-tasks/tutorial/README.md

 Step 7: Submit multiple tasks to the task server with `map`.

-Modify the `task_submitter.py` file to submit multiple tasks to the task server by using the `map` method.
+Modify the `task_submitter.py` file to submit multiple tasks to the task server with different inputs by using the `map` method.

 ```python
 from task_server import my_b_task